olesiaskh/Sentiment-aspect-based/README.md

 ## Training
 Fine-tune a BERT model using different hyper parameters and save the best one (based on accuracy score).

-Note: the code is adapted by Olesia Khrapunova from a project from NLP course (MS in Data Science and Business Analytics, CentraleSupelec).
-The original code was written by Suiyan Liu, Alain Mikael Alafriz, Milind Bhatnagar and Olesia Khrapunova.
+<sup><sub>Note: the code is adapted by Olesia Khrapunova from a project from NLP course (MS in Data Science and Business Analytics, CentraleSupelec).
+The original code was written by Suiyan Liu, Alain Mikael Alafriz, Milind Bhatnagar and Olesia Khrapunova.</sub></sup>